anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 There are many dimensions to consider for what our data is expected to look like.
 We'll briefly talk about a few of them, including ones that may not directly be applicable to our task but, nonetheless, are very important to be aware of.

+#### Rows and columns

-- `#!js rows / cols`: the most basic expectation is validating the presence of samples (rows) and features (columns).
+The most basic expectation is validating the presence of samples (rows) and features (columns).
 These can help identify inconsistencies between upstream backend database schema changes, upstream UI form changes, etc.

-    !!! question "Rows/cols"
-        What are aspects of rows and cols in our dataset that we should test for?

-        ??? quote "Show answer"
 - presence of specific features
 - row count (exact or range) of samples

+#### Individual values

-- `#!js individual values`: we can also have expectations about the individual values of specific features.
+We can also have expectations about the individual values of specific features.

-    !!! question "Individual"
-        What are aspects of individual values that we should test for?

-        ??? quote "Show answer"
 - missing values
 - type adherence (ex. feature values are all `float`)
 - values must be unique or from a predefined set
 - list (categorical) / range (continuous) of allowed values
 - feature value relationships with other feature values (ex. column 1 values must always be greater than column 2)

+#### Aggregate values

-- `#!js aggregate values`: we can also set expectations about all the values of specific features.
+We can also set expectations about all the values of specific features.

-    !!! question "Aggregate"
-        What are aspects of aggregate values that we should test for?

-        ??? quote "Show answer"
 - value statistics (mean, std, median, max, min, sum, etc.)
 - distribution shift by comparing current values to previous values (useful for detecting drift)

 To implement these expectations, we could compose assert statements or we could leverage the open-source library called [Great Expectations](https://github.com/great-expectations/great_expectations){:target="_blank"}.